Customs Vows to End Proliferation of Weapons, Smuggling in Border Communities

 The NCS Zonal Coordinator, Zone B, Kaduna, Sambo Dangaladima, reiterated the service’s readiness to combat the menace while addressing officers and men of the Katsina Area Command of the Service Wednesday.

-He said the NCS, under the stewardship of CGC Bashir Adeniyi, has adopted proactive and resolving measures to adequately tackle the influx of small arms and light weapons in border communities.
+He said the NCS under the stewardship of CGC Bashir Adeniyi has adopted proactive measures to adequately tackle the influx of small arms and light weapons in border communities.

-He added that the NCS has taken strategic measures to intensify surveillance operations at the nation’s border communities to fight against economic saboteurs and criminality.
+He added that the Nigeria Customs Service has taken strategic measures to intensify surveillance operations at the nation’s border communities to fight against economic saboteurs and criminality.

-On welfare of officers, the NCS zonal coordinator said Adeniyi is aware of the hardship that officers and men of the service were going through and is committed to cushioning and improving their livelihood.
+On welfare of officers, the NCS zonal coordinator said CGC Adeniyi was aware of the hardship that officers and men of the service were going through and is committed to cushioning and improving their livelihood.

 According to him, the service under Adeniyi remains committed to providing strategic leadership to ensure effective and efficient service delivery for optimum performance.